Third party agreement FAQs

 (b) supplies to the licence holder any goods or services which may affect the quality or safety of tissue or cells.”

 A TPA may be used to provide a third party with the authority to undertake licensable activities on behalf of a licensed establishment.
-For this reason, there are stringent criteria that a TPA must meet, set down in paragraphs 188-200 of the Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment (the Guide).
+For this reason, there are stringent criteria that a TPA must meet, set out in the Guide to Quality and Safety Assurance for Human Tissues and Cells for Patient Treatment (the Guide).

 A Service Level Agreement (SLA) is an agreement that sets out the roles and responsibilities of two parties.
 An SLA cannot be used to provide a third party with the authority to undertake licensable activities on behalf of a licensed establishment, and is not sufficient for governing the supply of goods or services which may affect the quality or safety of tissues and cells.